-Off-Highway Vehicle Working Group Project Summary
+Off-Highway Vehicle Working Group Project

 The popularity of off-highway vehicles (OHVs) surged in Massachusetts over the last 15 years.
 As the recreational use of off-highway vehicles increased, so did the frequency of accidents – some fatal – and reports of property and environmental damage associated with OHV activity.
 While there are thousands of safe and responsible OHV users in the Commonwealth, a process was needed to address concerns voiced about the deterioration of legal OHV trails, damage to wetlands, sensitive habitats, and water bodies through soil compaction and erosion accelerated due to the proliferation of illegal riding trails.